mrballcb/import_atmail_contacts/README.md

 - Make sure you have installed the necessary PDO modules for your database

+- Make a Roundcube plugin directory: plugins/import_atmail_contacts/

-- Place the import_atmail_contacts directory in the Roundcube plugins/ directory
+- Place the import_atmail_contacts.php script into this subdirectory

 - Enable the plugin in config/main.inc.php